What do I need for my admission application?

 Can I switch enrollment to a different campus?

 Once a student is admitted to a cohort at a campus, we recommend staying with that group.
-Occassionally, circumstances change and a student may need to change campuses.
-Switching locations is only allowed with coordinator approval and is done on a space available basis.
+Occasionally, circumstances change and a student may need to change campuses.
+Switching locations is only allowed with coordinator approval and is done on a space-available basis.
 This is a one-time change.
 Students may not switch back and forth between campuses.